 They’re professional boots that are specifically designed for workers to give comfort, support, and premium traction.

-The boots are made to last and withstand the harsh roofing conditions.
+The boots are made to last with 100% full-grain leather and are made to withstand harsh roofing conditions.
 The leather is extremely sturdy yet comfortable and soft.
 The break-in process is an easy one, and pretty fast.

-All these features make them perfect for walking on metal roofs without slipping.
+All these features make them one of the best shoes for walking on metal roofs without slipping.

 6. Top Pick for Cold Weather: Merrell Moab 2 Hiking Boot Waterproof

-Super comfy, with Vibram and slip-resistant outsole (which is one of the “stickiest” types of outsole), with leather/mesh uppers.
-They are very light, grippy and durable.
+Super comfortable, with Vibram and slip-resistant outsole (which is one of the “stickiest” types of outsole), with leather/mesh uppers.
+They are very light, grippy, and durable.

-The waterproof version and the fact that they’re mid-cut offer a good ankle support while keeping your feet warm in colder temperatures.
+The design offers good ankle support and the waterproof feature will keep your feet warm in colder temperatures.

-Perfect for anyone climbing roofs, from roofers to solar installers, gutter cleaners.
-They stick on the metal surfaces and have a secure and sure traction.
-They are available in low-cut, mid-cut, waterproof or vent version.
+Perfect for anyone climbing roofs, from roofers to solar installers, and gutter cleaners.
+They stick on the metal surfaces and have secure traction.
+They are available in low-cut, mid-cut, waterproof, or vent versions.

-7. Waterproof & Full-Grain Leather: Danner Men’s Mountain 600 Hiking Boot
+7. Best Comfort: Danner Men’s Mountain 600 Hiking Boot

 An overall handsome boot that comes in 3 different colors: blue and grey, brown and red (as in the picture), blue and yellow.
 The midsole is SPE Vibram which adds an extra level of comfort and stability to keep you balanced in steep & weird angles.